Clozapine: Initiation

-Monitoring

-During the initial dose titration phase the following are typically monitored; usually daily at first; pulse, blood pressure and since orthostatic hypotension can be problematic this should be monitored both sitting and standing.
-If there is a significant drop then the rate of the dose increase may be slowed, temperature.

-Weekly tests include; Mandatory full blood counts are performed weekly for the first 18 weeks.
-In some services there will also be monitoring of markers that might indicate myocarditis; troponin, CRP and BNP although the exact tests and frequency vary between services.
-Weight is usually measured weekly.

-Thereon other investigations and monitoring will always include full blood counts (fortnightly for 1 year then monthly).
-Weight, waist circumference, lipids and glucose or HbA1c may also be monitored.

-Clozapine response and treatment optimisation
+Enforced

+Although oral administration is the standard route for clozapine, it has occasionally been administered under compulsion using either nasogastric delivery or a short-acting injection.
+In nearly half of the approximately 100 reported cases, patients agreed to resume oral medication before the coercive intervention was carried out.

+Clozapine has also been used off-label to treat catatonia, achieving a favorable response in more than 80% of reported cases.

+Treatment optimization

 As with other antipsychotics, and in contrast to received wisdom, responses to clozapine are typically seen soon after initiation and often within the first week.
 That said responses, especially those which are partial, can be delayed.
-Quite what an adequate trial of clozapine is, is uncertain but a recommendation is that this should be for at least 8 weeks on a plasma trough level above 350-400 micro g/L. There is considerable inter-individual variation.
+Quite what an adequate trial of clozapine is, is uncertain, but a recommendation is that this should be for at least 8 weeks on a plasma trough level above 350-400 micro g/L. There is considerable inter-individual variation.
 A significant number of patients respond at lower and also much higher plasma concentrations and some patients, especially young male smokers may never achieve these plasma levels even at doses of 900 mg/day.
 Options then include either increasing the dose above the licensed maximum or the addition of a drug that inhibits clozapine metabolism.
 Avoiding unnecessary polypharmacy is a general principle in drug treatment.
+However, what constitutes "unnecessary" is important, because antipsychotics are associated with metabolic syndrome and a corresponding increased risk of type 2 diabetes and atherosclerotic cardiovascular disease, especially with long-term treatment.
+Polypharmacy with metformin, along with statins and ACE inhibitors, have the potential to significantly attenuate this risk.
+However, statins may increase blood glucose levels themselves, therefore necessitating polypharmacy with metformin whenever a statin is initiated.
+Together, this combination may have the potential to negate the negative metabolic and cardiovascular effects associated with antipsychotics, but further research is needed.

-Optimising blood sampling
+Blood sampling

 The neutrophil cut off for clozapine have shown an exceptional ability to mitigate the risk of neutropenia and agranulocytosis.
 There is a significant margin of safety.
 Some patients may have marginal neutrophil counts before and after initiation and they are at risk of premature clozapine discontinuation.
 A knowledge of neutrophil biology allows blood sampling optimisation.
 Neutrophils show a diurnal variation in response to the natural cycle of G-CSF production, they are increased in the afternoons, they are also mobilised into the circulation after exercise and smoking.
 Simply shifting blood sampling has been shown to avoid unnecessary discontinuations, especially in black populations.
 However this is a disruption to usual hospital practice.
 Other practical steps are to ensure that blood results become available in hours and when senior staff are available.